 This Valentine's, Celebrate Love in All Its Forms

 Valentine’s Day is right around the corner.
-And while you’re thinking of what to do on this day of love, you might think to take a moment and learn about the romantic history at our collection of Historic Sites.
+And while you’re thinking of what to do on this day of love, you might consider taking a moment to learn about the romantic history at our Historic Sites.
 After all, there’s more than enough love to go around.

 And these romantic objects in our historic sites' collections promise to add a little something special to your Valentine’s Day.